 Crutchfield graduated cum laude from Emory & Henry in 1989 with a Bachelor of Arts in Mathematics, and completed graduate work in mathematics at East Tennessee State University while teaching at Patrick Henry.
 She earned her Master of Arts Degree in Counselor Education from Virginia Tech in 2004.

 Crutchfield and her husband Jon (E&H '91) have three daughters.
-Haley graduated from Emory & Henry in the spring of 2015 while Emily is currently enrolled at E&H. Their youngest daughter Maggie is currently still in high school.
+Haley graduated from Emory & Henry in the spring of 2015 while Emily graduated in 2017.
+Their youngest daughter Maggie is currently a freshman at the College.